mozsearch/mozsearch/docs/newrepo.md

 To create the blame repo, you can manually run the `build-blame` tool.
 If your git repo has hg metadata that git-cinnabar can access, that will also be included into the blame repo.
 If you don't have git-cinnabar installed at all, set `CINNABAR=0` in your environment before running the `build-blame` tool.
-You can run this step inside or outside the Vagrant VM, wherever you prefer.
+You can run this step inside or outside the container, wherever you prefer.
 The instructions assume you're inside the VM because that's usually where the rust code is built and run.

 ```